Xenon-135: 135Xe effects on reactor restart

-Iodine-135 is a fission product of uranium with a yield of about 6% (counting also the iodine-135 produced almost immediately from decay of fission-produced tellurium-135).
-This 135I decays with a 6.57 hour half-life to 135Xe.
+Iodine-135 is a fission product of uranium with a yield of about 6% (counting also the 135I produced almost immediately from decay of fission-produced tellurium-135).
+This 135I decays with a 6.58 hour half-life to 135Xe.
 Thus, in an operating nuclear reactor, 135Xe is being continuously produced.
-135Xe has a very large neutron absorption cross-section, so in the high-neutron-flux environment of a nuclear reactor core, the 135Xe soon absorbs a neutron and becomes almost-stable 136Xe.
+135Xe has a very large neutron absorption cross-section, so in the high-neutron-flux environment of a nuclear reactor core, the 135Xe soon absorbs a neutron and becomes effectively stable ^{136}Xe.
+(The half-life of ^{136}Xe is >1021 years, and it is not treated as a radioisotope.)
 Thus, in about 50 hours, the 135Xe concentration reaches equilibrium where its creation by 135I decay is balanced with its destruction by neutron absorption.

 When reactor power is decreased or shut down by inserting neutron-absorbing control rods, the reactor neutron flux is reduced and the equilibrium shifts initially towards higher 135Xe concentration.
-The 135Xe concentration peaks about 11.1 hours after reactor power is decreased.
-Since 135Xe has a 9.2 hour half-life, the 135Xe concentration gradually decays back to low levels over 72 hours.
+The 135Xe concentration peaks about 11 hours after reactor power is decreased.
+Since 135Xe has a 9.14 hour half-life, the 135Xe concentration gradually decays back to low levels over 72 hours.

 The temporarily high level of 135Xe with its high neutron absorption cross-section makes it difficult to restart the reactor for several hours.
 The neutron-absorbing 135Xe acts like a control rod, reducing reactivity.
 The inability of a reactor to be started due to the effects of 135Xe is sometimes referred to as xenon-precluded start-up, and the reactor is said to be "poisoned out".
 The period of time that the reactor is unable to overcome the effects of 135Xe is called the "xenon dead time".